LiteKite/Android-CustomSDK/README.md

 ## III.
 AOSP Prebuilt SDK

 1) Prebuilt SDK in AOSP can be found at <b>/aosp_root/prebuilts/sdk/current/system/android.jar</b>.
-But Access to Hidden APIs and Framwork AIDL services were limited.
+But access to Hidden APIs and Framework AIDL services were limited.

 ## References